itsmedexter/Work_Day_Scheduler/README.md

 ### Prerequisites

 Any web browser can access or view link, repository.
-Use source-code editor to view html javascript files.
+Use source-code editor such as VS Code to view html javascript files.

 ## Built With